Grocery stores operate on tight margins, making every square foot count — which is why an effective floor plan matters so much.

 (Image source: AlcoDesigns)

-Remember: Adjustable shelving offers flexibility for different product sizes and changing trends, and placing heavy items on lower shelves makes shopping easier for customers and stocking simpler for your team.
+Each shelving type offers distinct advantages, so be strategic about where and how you use them.
+Adjustable shelving offers flexibility for different product sizes and changing trends, and placing heavy items on lower shelves makes shopping easier for customers and stocking simpler for your team.

 Beyond the general layout, how you choose to arrange specific departments significantly influences your customers’ overall shopping experience.